Pelvic organ prolapse AKA vaginal prolapse

 - Take care with exercise.
 Exercise involving heavy lifting, high impact and strong abdominal contractions may be your trigger for developing a prolapse if the supports are weak.
 Avoid this sort of exercise during and until 3 months after pregnancy.
 Gradually build up low impact exercise and light weights from 6 weeks postnatal and make sure your PFM is strong before progressing.

 - DO YOUR PELVIC FLOOR EXERCISES!
 You should be completing PFM training through pregnancy and for at least 3 months postnatal.
 Maintain PFM strength through life to minimise your risk of prolapse.
-Check out this video: https://www.csp.org.uk/publications/personal-training-your-pelvic-floor
+Click here to read more about strengthening your pelvic floor, from one of our specialist physios, or check out this video from the Chartered Society of Physiotherapy: https://www.csp.org.uk/publications/personal-training-your-pelvic-floor

 Read this evidence based leaflet from the POGP: https://pogp.csp.org.uk/publications/pelvic-organ-prolapse-physiotherapy-guide-women